Consuming Training Content

 Click on the Course Units to view the tests, assignments, and sessions structured for each unit.
 For instructor-led courses, the recordings of the webinars may be made available that can help the learner catch up the missed sessions or make a thorough understanding of the course material.

 A learning item in Skill Lake is a combination of different types of content, like text, image, video/audio files, or pdf documents.
 Click on the thumbnail to play the video on a pop-up screen.
 To preview the pdf document, click on the Preview button.
-Click on the Completed button when one unit gets completed.
+Click on the Completed button when learning of the unit gets completed.

 Click on the assignments assigned to the learner.
-The learner can submit his assignment and upload the file.
+The learner can submit his assignment by uploading the file.
 The reviewer offers his feedback and score for the assignment.

 Two types of tests can be assigned to the learner.
 They are Graded tests or Guided tests.